More Than 75 Percent of Earth's Land Areas Are 'Broken,' Major Report Finds - Slashdot

 Dark green, about 30% woods.
 50% light green is agriculture.
 Those two numbers are misleading as a wood has pretty special restrictions to be counted as a wood.
 So I would estimate it is more likely 40% woods and 40% agriculture, by a layman definition.

-While we worldwide have erosion problems, e.g. in 3rd world countries like the central USA, and we have deforestation especially in south america and salt accumulation on fields especially in Africa, it is not really plausible that 75% of the landmass should be "damaged".
+While we worldwide have erosion problems, e.g. in 3rd world countries like the central USA,

+That sort of tired rhetoric isn't helping you get your point across.

+I believe he meant central America, not central USA.
+Although I wouldn't recommend using the term 3rd world anymore because it's unclear exactly what that means anymore.

 Wait!
 What?
 (Score:2)